All Episodes

 Woman does not teach the course.

-What she does in order to get the kids passed is give them the test and the answers, questions and the answers, twenty-four hours before the test, so they all pass it so that her review looks good.
+What she does in order to get the kids passed is give them the test and the answers, questions and the answers, 24 hours before the test, so they all pass it so that her review looks good.

 I can no longer give you the questions and the answers.

-Now you might be saying, Well, why don't the kids stand up?
+Now, you might be saying, well, why don't the kids stand up?

 Folks, let me tell you something.

-I take it, I give it, and I and I put up with whatever, you know, rhetoric uh as part of it, but hell yes, I hated school too.
+I take it, I give it, and I put up with whatever rhetoric as part of it.

 Anything to make it as easy as pie, I did.

-So I suggested to the mother here, get your daughter, George Washington's first Thanksgiving address, and have her take that in.
+So I suggested to the mother here, get your daughter George Washington's first Thanksgiving address and have her take that in.

 This is an American history course and see what this nut job teacher does with that.